 Think of a travel experience you’d love to have and chances are it’ll be on offer in Thailand.
 This country has it all.
 Paradise beaches, ancient cities, exotic food and a unique culture are just some of what makes Thailand the ultimate travel destination.
 Backpacking in Thailand is easy, cheap and full of adventure — keep reading to discover some of the best places to visit, as well as a few tips to help you plan your trip.

 The home of amazing street food (maybe not for much longer), temples and Southeast Asia’s original backpacker ghetto (Khao San Road), Bangkok makes for a colourful start to a Thailand adventure.
-There is so much to see in the city, including the Grand Palace, Wat Pho and a typically chaotic Chinatown.
-Scams are common in Bangkok, so be vigilant, but in general it’s a safe place.
+There are heaps of things to do in Bangkok, including the Grand Palace, Wat Pho and a typically chaotic Chinatown.
+Scams are common, so be vigilant, but in general it’s a safe place.
 After a couple of days you’ll want to move on though, and from Bangkok you can pretty much reach anywhere (assuming time and / or cash aren’t an issue).

 Located a short distance from Bangkok, Amphawa is the place to go for riverside shopping and food tasting.
 It’s billed as a floating market but not much of it actually floats.
 It is a cool place though and it has managed to mostly retain its historical charm.
 Amphawa is best seen on a day trip from Bangkok — there isn’t much of a reason to send the night there.

 Monkeys have overrun a small city in Thailand.
 I know it sounds like the premise of a low budget Planet of the Apes rip-off, but it’s real.
 Lopburi, an historic town close to Bangkok, is crawling with monkeys.
 They mostly congregate around the Khmer era temple in the centre of town (generally known as the Monkey Temple) but they do roam the streets as well, harassing passersby for food.
-It’s as fun as it sounds (assuming you like monkeys).
+It’s as fun as it sounds — if you like monkeys don’t miss this place when backpacking in Thailand!

 The River Kwai, made famous by that classic WW2 film, passes through Kanchanaburi.
 Thousands of tourists pass through town as well, drawn in by the war history and stunning countryside.
 The Death Railway, Hellfire Pass and the Kanchanaburi War Cemetery are all must-see sights (even if you’re not a war history nerd).
 Cycling through the countryside is a fun way to spend a few hours and you should also opt for the day trip to Erawan Falls.
 One of the best things about Kanchanaburi is the unique accommodation on offer.
 Floating hotels are big business there and make for awesome places to stay.
 You can get a nice on with AC and a hot shower for less than $20.